 TR EN

-INTERNET PROGRAMING PROGRAMME COURSE DESCRIPTION
+INTERNET PROGRAMMING PROGRAMME COURSE DESCRIPTION

 Code Name of the Course Unit Semester In-Class Hours (T+P) Credit ECTS Credit

-BIL311 INTERNET PROGRAMING 5 3 3 6
+BIL311 INTERNET PROGRAMMING 5 3 3 6

 GENERAL INFORMATION